FAQ

 Your question concerns the Bilan Carbone® method:

-The Version 9 method is in an experimental phase until 12/31/2024.
-Tools and trainings will come into effect on 01/01/2025.
+The Version 9 method is in an experimental phase until 31/12/2024.
+The tools and trainings will come into effect on 01/01/2025.
 Until then, we welcome your feedback or questions on this form.
-To learn more about the facilitation programme for the method release, click here.
+To learn more about the engagement programme for the method rollout, click here.

-Your question concerns a practical application of the method, or carbon accounting in the broad sense:
+Your question concerns a practical application of the method, or carbon accounting in the broader sense:

-We invite you to consult the following 2 resources which are managed by the ABC:
+We invite you to consult the following 2 resources that are managed by the ABC:

-The PCG (General Carbon Plan) which is an operational guide, with practical advice
+The GCP (General Carbon Plan) which is an operational guide, with practical advice

 OCP (Open Carbon Practice) which is a platform for methodological exchanges between carbon practitioners.
-Users of the PCG resource can report gaps, or propose ideas for improvement by joining the OCP community on Slack.
+Users of the GCP resource can report gaps, or propose improvement ideas by joining the OCP community on Slack.

 Questions about the new method

-What are the major changes between previous versions of the Bilan Carbone® method and the current one?
+What are the main new features between previous versions of the Bilan Carbone® method and the current one?

-The major developments between version 8 (2017) and version 9 (2025) are detailed here.
+The major changes between version 8 (2017) and version 9 (2025) are detailed here.
 You can also watch the introductory webinars.

 Ongoing improvements to the methodological guide are specified in the change history.